rasvaan/digibird_api/README.md

 ### Species
 This parameter is used in combination with the genus parameter to specify the search query: http://www.digibird.org/api/objects?platform=xeno-canto&genus=Pica&species=pica

+For now either the genus or the genus plus the species is required, at a later point we will support using common name queries.

 ## Content negotiation
 Supported media-types: